-Materialize is a streaming database that data and software engineering teams use to build apps and services where data must be processed and served at speeds and scales not possible in traditional databases.
+Materialize is a streaming database that data and software engineering teams use to build apps and services where data must be joined, transformed and served at speeds not possible in traditional databases.

 This article focuses on the category definition of modern streaming databases, but you can find out more about Materialize in the docs.